 X. SENDING COMMERCIAL MESSAGES AND STORING COOKIES

 11.1.
-Unless otherwise agreed, all correspondence related to the purchase contract must be delivered to the other party in writing or in text form in accordance with the provisions of § 1819 of the Civil Code, by e-mail, in person or by registered mail (at the option of the sender).
-It is delivered to the buyer to the e-mail address specified in his user account.
+Unless otherwise agreed, all correspondence related to the purchase contract must be delivered to the other contracting party in writing or in text form in accordance with the provisions of § 1819 of the Civil Code, by electronic mail, in person or by registered mail through a postal service operator (at the sender’s choice).
+The buyer is delivered to the e-mail address specified in his user account.

 XII.
 FINAL PROVISIONS

 12.3.
-The purchase contract, including the GTC, is archived by the seller in electronic form and is not accessible.
+The purchase contract, including GTC, is archived by the seller in electronic form and is not accessible.

 12.5.
-Seller’s contact details: delivery address Prague 9, Českomoravská 2420/15a, postal code 1190 93, e-mail address firstname.lastname@example.org telephone +420 777 971 811.
+Seller’s contact details: delivery address Prague 9, Českomoravská 2420/15a, zip code 1190 93, e-mail address firstname.lastname@example.org telephone +420 777 971 811.

 12.6.
-These GTC are effective from 1.8.2017
+These GTC are effective from 1 August 2017

 In Prague on August 1, 2017